 \section{Introduction}

-Unmanned aircrafts and automotive vehicles are receiving more and more attention from both the industry and academia \cite{jones2001keeping,Guizzo2011Google}, owing to the great potentials in widespread applications~\cite{Blasch2006Unmanned}.
-The success of such unmanned systems critically depends on the fusing of GPS, automotive radar, and other environmental sensors (e.g. lidar, ultrasound, and camera) \cite{Alonzo2004Toward,murad2013requirements}.
-In comparison to others sensing techniques, millimeter-wave (mm-wave) automotive radar is extremely attractive to the unmanned systems, due to its two inherent merits.
-First, it is immune to adverse environment such as dust, fog, and smoke; and second, it is robust to dazzling and no light conditions \cite{waldschmidt2014future}.
-Moreover, the recent advancement in mm-wave semiconductor circuit (e.g. 24 and 77GHz) \cite{hasch2012millimeter,natarajan2006a,gresham2001a,mayer2006a} further makes it possible to deploy large-scale arrays economically to unmanned systems.
-As such, assisted by virtual Multiple-Input Multiple-Output (MIMO) or co-located MIMO techniques \cite{li2007mimo}, hundreds of reception channels are now made available to achieve the super-resolution environment sensing and target detection in automotive scenarios~\cite{bilik2018automotive}.
+Unmanned aircrafts and automotive vehicles are receiving more and more attention from industry and academia \cite{jones2001keeping,Guizzo2011Google}, owing to its great potential in the widespread applications~\cite{Blasch2006Unmanned}.
+The success of unmanned systems critically depends on the fusion of Global Positioning System (GPS), automotive radar, and other environment sensors (e.g. lidar, ultrasound, and camera) \cite{Alonzo2004Toward,murad2013requirements}.
+In comparison to others techniques, millimeter-wave (mm-wave) automotive radar is extremely attractive to future unmanned systems, due to its two inherent merits.
+First, it is immune to adverse environment such as dust, fog, and smoke; and second, it is also robust to dazzling and no light conditions \cite{waldschmidt2014future}.
+Furthermore, recent advancement in mm-wave semiconductor circuit (e.g. 24 and 77GHz) \cite{hasch2012millimeter} makes it possible to deploy the large-scale arrays economically onto unmanned systems.
+As such, assisted by virtual Multiple-Input Multiple-Output (MIMO) or co-located MIMO techniques \cite{li2007mimo}, hundreds of equivalent receiving channels are made available to achieve the high-resolution environment sensing in dynamical automotive scenarios \cite{bilik2018automotive,2019The}.